 I had a peek in a medicine cabinet, grinning at myself in the mirror.
 Esomeprazole, Montelukast, Prednisolone, Seratide, Salamol, Beconase and the ubiquitous Ibuprofen, among other boxes and packets, haphazardly stacked.
 Looked like she had a few health issues!
 A small pink packet contained Zyprexa – hmm, where had I come across that before?
 Suddenly feeling guilty, I closed the cabinet, carefully wiping a thumbprint off the mirror.
 I wouldn’t want her to think I was nosy.

-I made a sandwich for lunch, and some extra for the girls, and afterwards began to feel like a spare part.
-I was just thinking about going home when I heard the door bell ring.
+Feeling peckish, I made a sandwich for lunch, and some extra for the girls, and afterwards began to feel like a spare part.
+I was just thinking about going home when I heard the doorbell ring.

-I answered it, relieved to see Clarissa and, presumably, Helena, her sister, laden down with rucksacks and other gear.
+Answering it, I was relieved to see Clarissa and, presumably, Helena, her sister, laden down with rucksacks and other gear.
 Clarissa looked old and tired, her blonde hair rumpled and out of place.
 She managed a weak smile.
 “Hello, John, I was hoping you’d still be here.
 I thought it’d save looking for the key if I rang.
 This is Helena, my sister.”

 By contrast, Helena looked ten years younger, was about a foot taller and had short, bright-red dyed hair.
 She smiled brightly at me with even, porcelain-white teeth.
 “Hello, John, Clarissa’s told me all about you!”